 Vocal and Instrumental Composition in their various forms and treatment; Instruction and Practice in composition; Analysis of classical musical works. - c.
-Playing from Score. - d.
+Playing from Score, Exercise in orchestra-leading. - d.
 Italian Language for those who purpose devoting themselves to the higher branches of Solo-Singing.